fluent/fluent-plugin-sanitizer/README.md

   - keys (mandatory) :  Name of keys whose values will be masked.
 You can specify multiple keys.
 When keys are nested, you can use {parent key}.{child key} like "kubernetes.master_url".
   - pattern_ipv4 (optional)  : Mask IP addresses in IPv4 format.
 You can use “true” or “false”. (defalt: false)
   - pattern_fqdn (optional)  : Mask hostname in FQDN style.
 You can use “true” or “false”. (defalt: false)
   - pattern_regex (optional)  : Mask value mactches custom regular expression.
-You need to provide a regular expression in these options.
+    - regex_capture_group (optional) : If you define capture group in regular expression, you can specify the name of capture group to be masked.
     - pattern_regex_prefix (optional) : Define prefix used for masking vales. (default: Regex)
   - pattern_keywords (optional)  : Mask values match custom keywords.
 You can specify multiple keywords.
     - pattern_keywords_prefix (optional) : Define prefix used for masking vales. (default: Keyword)

 You can specify multiple rules in a single configuration.
 It is also possible to define multiple pattern options in a single rule like the following sample.